Series navigation

 Emit results as they land and bound the wait.
 Slow tasks no longer punish fast ones.

-Where this fits: a product or dashboard page that fans out to half a dozen widget services with a hard 500 to 800 ms budget.
-The fast widgets render, the slow ones surface as "loading" or get quietly dropped, and the page never blocks on the slowest dependency.
+A product or dashboard page that fans out to half a dozen widget services with a hard 500ms budget is the right fit.
+Fast widgets render.
+Slow ones surface as loading or get dropped.
+The page never blocks on the slowest dependency.

 public ProgressiveSummary<T> executeWithProgressCallback(